TYLearChen/CS_Grad_Admission/README.md

     The data was collected from a on-line graduate school applaction forum and clean by the owner of the GitHub repository.
     The stored attributes includes

-    1. uni_name
+    - uni_name
-    2. major
+    - major
-    3. degree
+    - degree
-    4. season
+    - season
-    5. decision
+    - decision
-    6. ugrad_gpa
+    - ugrad_gpa
-    7. gre_verbal
+    - gre_verbal
-    8. gre_quant
+    - gre_quant
-    9. gre_writing
+    - gre_writing
-    10. etc

   - https://www.kaggle.com/mohansacharya/graduate-admissions

     The data comtains some other attribute. e.g.

-    1. GRE Scores ( out of 340 )
+    - GRE Scores ( out of 340 )
-    2. TOEFL Scores ( out of 120 )
+    - TOEFL Scores ( out of 120 )
-    3. University Rating ( out of 5 )
+    - University Rating ( out of 5 )
-    4. Statement of Purpose and Letter of Recommendation Strength ( out of 5 )
+    - Statement of Purpose and Letter of Recommendation Strength ( out of 5 )
-    5. Undergraduate GPA ( out of 10 )
+    - Undergraduate GPA ( out of 10 )
-    6. Research Experience ( either 0 or 1 )
+    - Research Experience ( either 0 or 1 )
-    7. Chance of Admit ( ranging from 0 to 1 )
+    - Chance of Admit ( ranging from 0 to 1 )

 - Model (Mimi)